akumina/AkuminaSamples/README.md

+<b>PeopleSyncCustomization</b>

+To customize the data source provide implementation to customsource.cs, compile and copy the output to where peoplesync exe is running.

+Open the config.json modify the property "SyncSourceAssemblyType": "CustomSource, PeopleSync.Customization",

+<b>Token Store</b>

 This sample provides customer to write custom token store for storing graph/SharePoint tokens.

 To run this sample download or clone repository, compile the source then copy the assembly Akumina.Samples.TokenStore.dll to your AppManager website bin folder